blessymoses/leetcode/interview-prep.md

+## 12 Factor App
+1. Codebase
+    - Code is version controlled
+    - One codebase tracked in revision control, many deploys
+2. Dependencies
+    - Explicitly declare and isolate the dependencies
+3. Config
+    - Store configurations in the environment
+4. Backing Services
+    - Treat backing resources as attached resources
+5. Build, Release and Run
+    - Strictly separate build and run stages
+6. Processes
+    - Execute the app as one or more stateless processes
+7. Port Binding
+    - Export services via port binding
+8. Concurrency
+    - Scale-out via the process model
+9. Disposability
+    - Maximize the robustness with fast startup and graceful shutdown
+10. Dev/Prod parity
+    - Keep development, staging and production as similar as possible
+11. Logs
+    - Treat logs as event streams
+12. Admin processes
+    - Run admin/management tasks as one-off processes

+## ML
 ### What are the main assumptions of a linear regression?
 - A linear regression models a relationship between the dependant variable y and independant variable x
 - Two main assumptions: